 Get out of the zeros!

-Thursday 3 February 2005This is over 19 years old.
+Thursday 3 February 2005This is close to 20 years old.
 Be careful.

 I love open source software.
 I use a lot of open source software.
 But there’s something that really bugs me about it: zeros.
 You know the ones I mean: the major version number.
 What is the problem people have with declaring a piece of software to be 1.0?